osmosis-labs/mesh-security/docs/ibc/Slashing.md

 Mesh Security should detect such a state and likewise freeze the relevant `external-staking` contract, or alternatively slash all delegators to all validators on that chain.
-The simple act of freezing the channel will prevent anyone from unstaking, but pending unbonding will process as usual.
+The simple act of freezing the channel will prevent anyone from unstaking, but pending unbondings will process as usual.

 **TODO** decide on proper handling of this case, and see how to get updates from the ibc-go